-Canon 1300D versus Fujifilm X70
+Canon 1300D vs Fujifilm X70

-The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X70 are two digital cameras that were announced, respectively, in March 2016 and January 2016.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
 The 1300D is a DSLR, while the X70 is a fixed lens compact.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is considerably smaller (44 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X70 are weather-sealed.